 A specific group of cellular materials amenable to PMA modeling are syntactic foams (i.e., hollow spheres embedded in a solid matrix) and hollow sphere foams (in which the spaces between the spheres are "empty", giving them both an open-cell and a closed cell flavor).
-Syntactic foams have been studied via axisymmetric or three-dimensional cell models that are based on closest packings of spheres (Rammerstorfer and Böhm, 2000; Sanders and Gibson, 2003) and by multi-void volume elements.
+Syntactic foams have been studied via axisymmetric or three-dimensional cell models that are based on closest packings of spheres (Rammerstorfer and Böhm, 2000; Sanders and Gibson, 2003) and by multi-void volume elements (Böhm, 2019).

 Recent advances in additive manufacturing have led to major interest in architected, lattice or shell micro- and nanostructures, which are periodic by design at the microscale.
 They are, accordingly, amenable to study by periodic homogenization, compare, e.g., Abueidda et al. (2017).
 However, for samples of finite size boundary effects may play a major role in their behavior, which requires modeling by full structural models (Luxner et al., 2005) or by second order homogenization (Desmoulins and Kochmann, 2017).
+It is worth noting that analytical and numerical periodic homogenization methods have been used for finding specific configurations of periodically cubic truss lattices (Gurtner and Durand, 2014) and plate lattices (Berger et al., 2017) that show macroscopically isotropic elastic behavior.